Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Warning Sign 2: The Disappearing Sponsor

-Then again.
+Then once again.
 And again.

 "Your project starts out with a bang, but three months in, the sponsor asks whether the deadline can be pushed back because other urgencies have come up."CIO.com

-What the disappearing act means:
+What the disappearance means:

 Why this is dangerous:

-Warning Sign 3: Silence at the Helpdesk
+Warning Sign 3: Silence at the Help Desk

-This is not a good sign.
+That is not a good sign.

 "A decrease in help requests doesn't always mean the manager is doing a good job.
 It usually means that the user community has lost confidence in that IT group."Alvaka Network

-What silence at the helpdesk means:
+What silence at the help desk means:

 What happens next:

-• Shadow IT grows in secrecy
+• Shadow IT grows in the background

 • Alternative support mechanisms emerge